forthecentury3/densecast/README.md

 Open the exact local URL printed in the terminal.
 Do not expose this local prototype to the public internet.

-## Bounty submission checklist

-The supplied bounty requirements include actions outside building this app. **Approval is decided by the bounty reviewer and is not guaranteed.** This project provides the pinned SDK, real on-device function calls, README, original implementation, and MIT license.
-Before submitting, you still need to:

-- Publish your own public GitHub repository with the source, `package-lock.json`, README, and license.
-Exclude `.data`, `node_modules`, and private textbook files.
-- Create **at least three genuine commits authored by you**, reflecting your actual work.
-No commits or pushes were made as part of preparing this workspace.
-- Capture a screenshot or short recording of a successful run showing AI output.
-Do not present test fixtures or a mock as inference evidence.
-- Post on X with your public repository link and tag **@qvac**.
-- Submit your repo URL, X post URL, screenshot/recording, and a short app description.

-Suggested description:

-> Densecast turns a dense textbook chapter into a two-speaker study podcast entirely on-device.
-It uses QVAC 0.19.1 `loadModel`, `ragIngest`, `ragSearch`, `completion`, and `textToSpeech`, with Qwen3 8B and Supertonic 3.

-### A truthful 15-second demo

-Download the models and complete a test first.
-Record dropping a text-heavy PDF and clicking Synthesize (0–4 s), cut to the real generation progress with a visible “time elapsed” label (4–7 s), then play the completed audio while the transcript highlights (7–15 s).
-Keep a source reference and the model information visible.
-Generation is not claimed to finish in 15 seconds.
-A screenshot of the completed player and transcript also satisfies the supplied screenshot-or-recording requirement.

 ## Project layout